ferrolho/rotary-inverted-pendulum/README.md

 # Rotary Inverted Pendulum

+> [!WARNING]
+> Documentation and software are still a work in progress.
+Hardware (mechanical design and electronics) are mostly finished.

 The rotary inverted pendulum is a classic control problem that is used to demonstrate the principles of control theory.
 The system consists of a pendulum that is mounted on a rotary base, and the goal is to balance the pendulum in the upright position by controlling the rotary base.
 The system is inherently unstable, which makes it a challenging controls problem.

 The goal of this project is to build a simple and affordable rotary inverted pendulum that can be used to teach control theory to students and hobbyists.